 How do I block microphone access for all apps using Group Policy?

-On Windows 11 Pro, Enterprise, or Education, open Group Policy Editor by pressing Windows key + R and typing gpedit.msc.
-Navigate to Computer Configuration > Administrative Templates > Windows Components > App Privacy and double-click ‘Let Windows apps access the microphone’.
-Set it to Enabled and choose Force Deny to block microphone access for all apps across all user accounts.
+On Windows 11 Pro, Enterprise, or Education, press Windows key + R and type gpedit.msc.
+Navigate to Computer Configuration, then Administrative Templates, then Windows Components, then App Privacy.
+Double-click “Let Windows apps access the microphone,” set it to Enabled, and choose Force Deny to block microphone access for all apps across all user accounts.

 What is the fastest way to open microphone settings in Windows 11?

-Press Windows key + I to open Settings, then type Microphone in the search bar and click Microphone privacy settings.
-Alternatively, press Windows key + S, type microphone privacy settings, and press Enter to open the page directly without navigating through any menus.
+Press Windows key + I to open Settings, type Microphone in the search bar, and click Microphone privacy settings.
+Alternatively, press Windows key + S, type microphone privacy settings, and press Enter to go directly to the page without navigating through any menus.